Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements: Introduction

 \section{Introduction}

-Timing in event and shower reconstruction has become one of the main directions in calorimeter development and shows promising potential for the improvement of energy resolution in highly granular hadronic calorimeters \cite{Akchurin:2021afn, Graf:2022lwa, Chekanov:2022vyh}.
-High-precision time information allows to characterise the evolution of particle showers with the aim to identify shower components.
+Timing in event and shower reconstruction has become one of the main directions in calorimeter development and shows promising potential for the improvement of energy resolution in highly granular hadronic calorimeters \cite{Akchurin:2021afn, Graf:2022lwa, Chekanov:2022vyh, Benaglia:2262300}.
+High-precision time information enables the characterisation of the evolution of particle showers with the aim to identify shower components.
 Other uses of timing in calorimetry include background and pileup suppression, as well as the search for new long-lived particles.

 A Silicon Photomultiplier (SiPM) is a 2D array of avalanche photodiodes operated in parallel and read out via one electric connection.
 Their very small size, the high photon detection efficiency and fast response make SiPMs very attractive for high-energy physics experiments, resulting in wide-spread use \cite{SiPM_2_1811.03877v2}.